Charles Adu Boahen

 Charles Kofi Adu Boahen (born May 1970) is a Ghanaian investment banker, businessman, politician and public servant.
 He served as a Deputy Minister of Finance and then Minister of State at the Finance Ministry in the government of President Nana Akufo-Addo between 2017 and 2022.
 He is a member of the New Patriotic Party.
-Adu Boahen is the son of Mrs Jane Thyra Adu Boahen and Prof. Albert Adu Boahen, a global academic, historian and politician who became the New Patriotic Party's flagbearer in the 1992 Ghanaian general elections.
+Adu Boahen is the son of Mrs Jane Thyra Adu Boahen and Prof. Albert Adu Boahen, an academic, historian and politician who became the New Patriotic Party's flagbearer in the 1992 Ghanaian general elections.

 Prior to his stint in government, Adu Boahen had a 20 year career in private sector corporate finance, private equity and asset management commencing on New York's Wall Street, then on to Lagos, Nigeria and Johannesburg, South Africa.
 After leaving his government role in November 2022, he has since returned to private business.

 Early life and education

 Adu Boahen was born in Accra to a middle class family.
 His father Albert Adu Boahen was then a professor of history at the University of Ghana, and his mother Jane Thyra Boahen worked at the Bank of Ghana.
 He has 4 siblings including Kwabena Boahen, a professor of biomedical engineering at Stanford.
 A brilliant student, he was educated at Ghana's Achimota School, where he obtained his 'O' Levels, and Mfantsipim School, where he did his 'A' Levels.

 After completing his secondary school education in Ghana, he proceeded to the United States, where he earned his undergraduate BSc in chemical engineering from the University of Southern California.
 While an undergrad, Adu Boahen quickly realised he would not enjoy working as a full-time scientist.
 He won a summer internship at the Wall Street bank Salomon Smith Barney via the competitive Sponsors for Educational Opportunity (SEO), a mentoring programme which helps deserving students get internships and other opportunities.
 Having impressed during his internship, he was offered a job, and upon graduating from USC he moved to New York to commence his career at Salomon Smith Barney in the investment banking division, with a focus on the chemicals and energy sectors.
 He worked there for a few years before taking a brief career break to earn an MBA from Harvard Business School.
-Adu Boahen has emphasized the importance of education, calling it an "absolute priority" and a "powerful tool".